 Colorado Attorney General Phil Weiser and Archbishop Samuel Aquila, on behalf of the Bishops of all three Dioceses of the Catholic Church in Colorado, announced joint initiatives intended to support and comfort survivors of the sexual abuse of minors by Catholic priests.

-- An independent reviewer will examine the records and policies of the three Dioceses about the sexual abuse of minors and draft a public report.
+- An independent reviewer examined the records and policies of the three Dioceses about the sexual abuse of minors and issued a public report.
 The report is available here.

 - The independent reviewer also examined newly reported claims of Catholic clergy child sexual abuse in Colorado and the Colorado dioceses’ programs and systems for preventing it in a supplemental report, which is available here.

-- Additionally, the three Dioceses will fund an independent, voluntary program that will compensate victims of abuse, regardless of when the abuse occurred.
-Survivors can file a claim at www.ColoradoDiocesesIRRP.com.
+- Additionally, the three Dioceses funded an independent, voluntary program that compensated victims of abuse, regardless of when the abuse occurred.
+This program has closed.

-- A separate victims’ support service will be created to assist victims/survivors with the reparations program and connect them with resources for future care.
+- A separate victims’ support service connects victims/survivors with resources for future care.

 Attorney General Phil Weiser has launched an online reporting system for the sexual abuse of minors, where victims and others can provide information as part of the Attorney General’s ongoing efforts to investigate and protect Coloradans from abuse.

 The Attorney General encourages anyone impacted by abuse from anyone at a nonprofit organization, including clergy, counselors or others in a position of trust, to submit a report.
 Information gathered from the public will be helpful to understand the issues affecting Coloradans and contribute to potential investigations.